 Stroke is a leading cause of death and disability in the UK.
-People with stroke need urgent access to high quality acute care followed by preventative care, rehabilitation, psychological support and long term social support.
-The National Institute for Health and Care Excellence (NICE) recommends a number of quality standards for stroke care.
-These aim to define what high-quality care for stroke patients should consist of, and drive measurable improvements in quality.
+People with stroke need urgent access to high quality acute care followed by preventative care, rehabilitation, psychological support and long-term social support.
+The National Institute for Health and Care Excellence (NICE) defines a number of quality standards for stroke care.
+These aim to define what high quality care for stroke patients should consist of, and drive measurable improvements in quality.
 The Sentinel Stroke National Audit Programme (SSNAP) collects data on a number of these quality standards.

 It is also important for stroke patients to receive all of the necessary assessments in a timely manner.
 A key indicator of timely screening for stroke patients, as well as a measure of multidisciplinary team working, is the proportion of patients who:

-- are seen by a stroke nurse and one therapist within 24 hours;
+- are seen by stroke nurse and one therapist within 24 hours;

 - are seen by all other relevant therapists within 72 hours; and